Dog Bite Bite Lawyers in Mesa

 This probably all sounds very complicated.
 And it's true that cases involving dog bites can be tricky for someone who doesn't know the law in detail and doesn't have experience dealing with these kinds of cases.
-But here at Breyer Law Offices, P.C., we've helped many people who have been the victims of a dog bite.
+But here at The Husband & Wife Law Team, we've helped many people who have been the victims of a dog bite.
 We've seen a lot of cases where a Pit Bull has attacked an innocent person or child.
-We've also seen many cases where Rottweilers, too, attack innocent people or children.
+We've also seen many cases where Rottweilers, too, attack innocent adults or children.
 We've even seen cases where breeds thought to be more benign have viciously attacked someone.
 But if you have a solid case, then the law is on your side and can be used to your benefit.

 If you have been the victim of a dog bite, you may be facing a lot of hard challenges ahead in getting your life back in order.
 You probably have a host of medical bills.
 You may have had to take time off of work, resulting in lost wages.
 And you might even have to go through psychological counseling to get over the trauma from your ordeal.